 What are the symptoms of a shoulder injury?

-- An audible crack or popping sound in the shoulder joint
+- A popping or clicking sensation in the shoulder joint

 The initial point of contact for shoulder pain may be a primary healthcare provider or an urgent care physician.
 Depending on the findings of the consultation and examination or response to conservative treatment, a specialist may need to be consulted.
 Our physicians have extensive training and experience treating shoulder injuries and can offer the caring and comprehensive attention you need.

-Who are the candidates for shoulder injury treatment?
+Who Is A Good candidate for shoulder injury treatment?

 Treatment should be conducted right away in instances of severe, noticeable injury such as a dislocated shoulder or frozen shoulder.
 In addition to these situations, patients who are good candidates for shoulder injury treatment include those whose pain keeps them up at night or prevents them from comfortably performing normal daily activities.